synterrr/ExChat/README.md

 To run you need to have postgreSQL installed in you computer and run the following commands:

-`mix ecto.create` -- Create DataBase
+`mix ecto.create` -- Create Database

 `mix phx.server` -- Start the server